Photograph Copyright: © Paul Kooyman

 The Story So Far

-I researched all the information I could find, placed it in the best order I could and built a basic website to house it all.
-My hope was to make finding out about Keke Rosberg a much easier task for other fans and to also be of interest to any existing ones as well.
-Since then I have continued to learn more and more about Keke Rosberg, updating the site and making it as comprehensive as possible.
-Despite Wikipedia now having a much better page about Keke, I still pride this site on covering a wider and more extensive database of information on his entire career.
+I researched all the information I could find online, placed it in the best order I could and built a basic website to house it all.
+My hope was to make finding out about Keke Rosberg a much easier task for beginners and to be of interest to existing fans as well.
+Since those first few steps I have strived to find out more about Keke Rosberg, regularly updating the site with new research to make it as comprehensive as possible.
+Today Wikipedia has a stronger page on Keke’s career than it did in 2001, but I still pride my site on covering a wider and more extensive database of information.

-In 2004 I obtained the kekerosberg.com domain address to make the site even easier to find and since then we have had an ever increasing number of visitors.
-Whilst Keke’s son Nico was racing in Formula 1 the site saw a massive boom in new visitors as Keke became a more familiar name again for a brand new audience.
-This has meant people from all around the world (over 160 different countries at last count), have been steadily visiting the site each year.
+In 2004 I obtained the ‘kekerosberg.com' domain address to make the site even easier to find and this has been reflected by the volumes of traffic we receive.
+Whilst Keke’s son Nico was racing in Formula 1 the site saw a massive boom in new visitors as Keke became a familiar name again for a brand new audience.
+This has meant people from all around the world (over 160 different countries at last count), have been visiting the site each year.

 I have continued to redesign and refreshed the site periodically with each new design making the site more accessible and hopefully more informative.
-The biggest update in January 2021 has seen a massive amount of research conducted and a huge redesign so that I could completely overhaul the site in time for its 20th anniversary in 2021.
+The biggest of these was our update in January 2021 which saw a massive amount of new research conducted and a huge visual redesign, overhauling the site in time for its 20th anniversary.

 We have had lots of lovely people get in contact with the site throughout its existence and I would like to thank every single person who has taken the time to done so.
-I would also like to apologise if you do happen to get a late reply to any of these messages.
-As I still run and maintain it single-handedly it does mean that I can not always give it my full attention.
+I would also like to apologise if you do happen to ever get a late reply to any of these messages.
+As I still run and maintain the site single-handedly it means that I’m not always able to give it my undivided attention.

-Although this is an unofficial website and independent of Keke Rosberg, as he is someone who doesn’t focus much on his own past, we hope he is happy for us to continue to be the virtual home of all his achievements.
+Although this is an unofficial website and independent of Keke Rosberg we hope he is happy for us to continue to be the virtual home of all his achievements.
 It’s been a fantastic experience running this site over the last 20 years and I hope to continue sharing it with you for many more to come!

 Site Founder and Administrator